BasharDlaleh/advanced_puppet_control_repo/README.md

 ## Reporting

-Puppet store reports about its execution as yaml files in a directory we specify (by default it's /opt/puppetlabs/puppet/cache/state/), the reports of each node will be on the node itself, to show a list of Puppet config:
+Puppet store reports about its execution in yaml files in a directory we can specify (by default it's /opt/puppetlabs/puppet/cache/state/), the reports of each node will be on the node itself, to show a list of Puppet config:

 #puppet config print                      ===> show all config
 #puppet config print [config_name]        ===> show one specific config